Observation history from our home in Janesville, Wisconsin

-Temperature sensor placement
+Temperature sensor placement (old system)

 At first, the sensor was located on the outside north wall of our house, near the front door.
 Sun exposure to the porch, mainly during mid- to late afternoon, caused false high readings, so I moved the sensor to a north-facing wall on the east side of the house, near the side door, on May 19, 2009.
 Though the porch would catch sun early in the day, this was normally after the morning low and before the afternoon high; I would reset the maximum index around 1 pm to avoid a false high reading from the morning sun exposure.